mauler/testprj4/README.md

 ## Code Architecture

-All the code architecture focus in making the code life cycle easier by splitting components to ensure each has it responsibility and business rules strictly declared.
-This also helps the development focused on unit testing each of them.
+All the code architecture focus in making the code life cycle easier by splitting components to ensure each has it owns responsibility and business rules strictly declared.
+This also helps the development of tests focused on unit testing.

 ### Package namespacing